-Community Economics & Leadership Program (CELP)
+Community Economics and Leadership Program (CELP)

-- Junior to mid-level local and state government employees
+- Mid-level local and state government employees

 - Millennials who want to develop technical skills to empower others